mebeim/aoc/2021/README.md

 This has been discussed on AoC's reddit [in this post][d07-reddit-discussion] and also in the [daily solution megathread][d07-reddit-megathread] for today's problem.
-Unfortunately I'm not sure about an actual mathematical proof for this (let's just say I was definitely not brightest student in my calculus class), but from mine and other fellow programmers' testing, it turns out to be true in practice.
+Unfortunately I'm not sure about an actual mathematical proof for this (let's just say I was definitely not the brightest student in my calculus class), but from mine and other fellow programmers' testing, it turns out to be true in practice.

 We can calculate the floor of the average with a sum plus an integer division, then check whether the minimum value we want actually sits at this value or at